ashleynguci/smart-bank-chatbot/README.md

 However, for Google Cloud Run, Docker Compose will not work.
 So if you are ready to deploy, follow the **Build and Deploy Backend API and Frontend** instructions instead.

 First, launch Docker and ensure that the Docker Engine is running.
-Then, to start the local dev environment, run:
+Then, to start the local dev environment, at the root of the project run:
     ```
     docker-compose up --build
     ```

-The first you run this command, it may take a few minutes to set everything up and running.
+The first time you run this command, it may take a few minutes to set everything up and running.
 Subsequent `docker-compose` runs will be much quicker!

 Now, the containers are all set up and ready to communicate with one another!
-The Frontend UI is accessible at: `http://localhost:3000/`.
+The Frontend UI is now accessible at: `http://localhost:3000/`.

-To stop the containers and clean up, run:
+To stop the containers use `Ctrl + C`, and to clean up, run:
     ```
     docker-compose down
     ```